wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 * Hide Frontend Toolbar for logged in users according to your own roles
 * Hide Your Profile "Show Toolbar when viewing site" on User Page (Beta)
-* Options Page with Setting Options
+* Settings Page with Plugin Options Control Panel

 = Optional Plugin Features (BRUTE FORCE PLUGIN): =